microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     };
     ```

 1. Replace `TODO 3` with the following code.
+This function sets the selection directly in the `textarea` element.

     ```js
     const setTextareaSelection = (newStart, newEnd) => {